hazc02/hazc02/README.md

 ## 💻 Projects
 Here are some of my favorite projects I’ve worked on:

 ### RTK GNSS System for Precise Location with 3D Orientation
-- **Description**: [e.g., A web app to track personal expenses built with React and Node.js.]
 - **Highlights**:
   - Developed Algorithms to Derive Average Location and 3D Orientation from 3 RTK Reciever Chips
   - Developed a Lightweight SX1272 LoRa Driver for Communication Between Basestation and Rover